kwlucas/Coding-Quiz/README.md

 ## Application Preview

-Here is a preview of the web application after generating a password.
+Here is a preview of the web application during a quiz.

 ![application preview](./assets/images/preview.PNG)